hpc/mpifileutils/doc/markdown/dchmod.1.md

 :   Change group to specified GROUP name.

 -m, \--mode MODE
-:   The mode that you want the file or directory to be.
+:   The mode to apply to each item.
 MODE may be octal or symbolic syntax similar to chmod(1).
 In symbolic notation, "ugoa" are supported as are "rwxX".
+As with chmod, if no leading letter "ugoa" is provided, mode bits are combined with umask to determine the actual mode.

 --exclude REGEX
-:   Do not modify items whose full path matches REGEX (regexec).
+:   Do not modify items whose full path matches REGEX, processed by regexec(3).

 --match REGEX
-:   Only modify items whose full path matches REGEX (regexec).
+:   Only modify items whose full path matches REGEX, processed by regexec(3).

 --name
 :   Change --exclude and --match to apply to item name rather than its full path.

 -v, \--verbose
 : 	Run in verbose mode.
-Prints a list of statistics/timing data for the command.
-How many files walked, how many levels there are in the tree, and how many files the command operated on.
-This option also prints the files/sec for each of those.
+Prints a list of statistics including the number of files walked, the number of levels there are in the directory tree, and the number of files the command operated on, and the files/sec rate for each of those.

 -h, \--help
 : 	Print the command usage, and the list of options available.